What We Do

 Our Youtube Channel

 Talks Online: Often times, the best way to communicate our science to a broad audience is to post scientific talks we've given.
 I will try to record and post all of my (scientifically non-overalpping) talks on my youtube channel under uploaded videos.
-For the moment, we just got started doing this, so there are few videos.
+For the moment, we just got started doing this.

 Figures in the Slideshow